A complete guide to Edexcel GCSE Physics

 Edexcel GCSE Physics core practicals

-• Acceleration: Investigating the relationship between force, mass, and acceleration (Newton's second law)
+• Acceleration: Investigating the relationship between force, mass and acceleration by varying the masses added to trolleys – CP 2.19

-• Waves: Measuring the frequency, wavelength, and speed of waves in a solid and a fluid
+• Waves: Investigating the suitability of equipment to measure the speed, frequency and wavelength of a wave in a solid and a fluid – CP 4.17

 Good to know

-Where students lose marks Practical questions in physics often ask you to calculate a percentage uncertainty or evaluate sources of error.
+Where students lose marks Past papers regularly include percentage-uncertainty and error-evaluation questions.
 Practise these calculations until they are automatic, and learn to spot the difference between random and systematic errors.

 Grading and tier choice